hausgold/pdfgen/README.md

 ## Code of Conduct

-Everyone interacting in the Plankton project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).
+Everyone interacting in the pdfgen project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).